A contemporary tale of four fey sisters:

 A tale to reignite your sense of wonder; a story that reaches from present day London and rural Somerset to other places and other times...

-Comet Weather is available as a paperback and a numbered limited edition hardback signed by the author.
+Comet Weather is available as a paperback, an Ebook, and a numbered limited edition hardback signed by the author.